ufo-hunters/ufohunters-site/README.md

 •	CloudFlare - It is a very popular and free CDN.

-•	Unicorn - This web server enable the concurrent processing of requests.
+•	Unicorn - This web server enables the concurrent processing of requests.